50 Best-Ever Weight-Loss Secrets From Thin People

 With laptops, smartphones, and iPods aplenty, we've become accustomed to round-the-clock entertainment.
 But your mealtime may be one time of day we should fight our addiction to amusement.
 Researchers at the University of Birmingham found that diners who were distracted at mealtime consumed significantly more unhealthy snack foods later on than those who paid close attention to what they ate.
 One possible explanation: When you don't pay attention to the meal you're eating, your brain doesn't fully register the experience.
 That leaves you less satisfied and more vulnerable to overeating.

-A 2006 study in the International Journal of Obesity found that laughing for 15 minutes each day can help you burn 10 to 40 calories, depending on your body size and the intensity of your laughter.
-This adds up to about one to four pounds of fat lost per year.
+A 2006 study in the International Journal of Obesity found that laughing for 10 to 15 minutes each day can help you burn up to 10 calories, depending on your body size and the intensity of your laughter.
 That may not sound like much, but there's also been plenty of research linking happy people to all-around healthier lifestyles, and you, my friend, have an excuse to make @midnight part of your daily diet routine.